Accenture/openathon-2019-react/labs/lab-03/README.md

 ### Using Fetch Component

-Using your Fetch component in `App.jsx' you can retrieve the logo url from the fake REST API json-server and pass it to the Header as a `logo` prop.
+Using your Fetch component in `App.jsx` you can retrieve the logo url from the fake REST API json-server and pass it to the Header as a `logo` prop.